-We all fear our pets suddenly getting aggravated and enraged during a peaceful morning or night stroll.
+As pet owners, we all fear that one day our pets will suddenly get aggravated and enraged during a peaceful morning or night stroll.
 The aftermath of a menacing dog attack can be devastating, leaving both the victim and the owner grappling with emotional turmoil.

 A Guide to Understanding Canine Aggression